Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

 ## Create an attribute

-Create an attribute to specify a new property for a product.
+No prerequisites to fulfill.

 #### Prerequisites

-An attribute set is created, see [Create an attribute set](./02_ManageAttributeSets.md#Create-an-attribute-set).
+An attribute set has been created, see [Create an attribute set](./02_ManageAttributeSets.md#Create-an-attribute-set).

 #### Procedure
 *DataHub > Settings > Tab ATTRIBUTES*